Who We Are

 Members of our team have extensive experience in British archaeology, and most have also worked in Middle Eastern countries, and so are familiar with the conditions and materials we are dealing with.

-Experts in environmental studies are drawn from the Universities of York and Liverpool as well as Manchester, giving us access to a wealth of experience in collection, analysis and interpretation.
+Experts in environmental studies are drawn from the Universities of Newcastle and Oxford as well as Manchester, giving us access to a wealth of experience in collection, analysis and interpretation.

-Field-work at our chosen site, Tell Khaiber, is carried out annually each spring, followed by post-excavation, research and publication work over the rest of the year.
+Field-work at our chosen site, Tell Khaiber, was carried out annually each spring from 2013 to 2107, followed by post-excavation, research and publication work over the rest of the year.
 The final report is now in preparation, and the team also has a new fieldwork project at Alexander’s city of Charax Spasinou